subatomicdev/binance-futures-cpp/README.md

   Binance be;

-  // receive from the "Individual Symbol Mini Ticker Stream" be.monitorAllSymbols(loggAllValues);
+  // receive from the "All Market Mini Tickers Stream" be.monitorAllSymbols(loggAllValues);